worldbank/dkanr/vignettes/getting_started_with_dkanr.md

   %\VignetteEngine{knitr::rmarkdown}
 ---

-## Introduction to dkanr
+# Introduction to dkanr

 The `dkanr` package is an R client to the [DKAN REST API](https://dkan.readthedocs.io/en/latest/apis/rest-api.html).
 Through the DKAN REST API, `dkanr` accesses the available catalog while providing CRUD functionalities.

-This brief introduction shows you how to:
+This brief introduction focuses on a simple use case of downloading data for a specific data set.
+In the process, we will see how to:

+1. Set-up your connection
-* Locate a dataset
+2. Locate a dataset
-* Access its metadata
+3. Access its metadata
-* Download a .csv file of the data
+4. Download the attached data

-## Setting Up Your Connection
+# Step 1: Setting Up Your Connection

-### Connection without authentication
+## Connection without authentication

 To set-up a connection without authentication, you just need the site URL.